TechnicalPursuit/TIBET/README.md

 ### We write JavaScript so you don't have to...

 Angular; React; Vue; frameworks that force you to write code today, tomorrow, indefinitely.
-Your struggles to staff up, to stablize your stack, to get support are, ironically, designed in.
+Your struggles to staff up, to stabilize your stack, to get support are, ironically, designed in.

 #### TIBET is different.
 By design TIBET: